Baffin Island (Canadian High Arctic)

 Please note: All itineraries are subject to weather, local conditions and final approval by the relevant authorities.

-Leader: Dick Filby, both plus the ship’s expedition team and naturalists.
+Leader: Dick Filby (as a member of the ship’s expedition team and naturalists).

 3rd – 14th August 2018